 The process of creating good habits can be broken down into three parts; the cue that initiates the habit, the behaviour that is the outward manifestation of the habit, and the reward that reinforces the habit.

 So there we have it!
-If you feel like you have fallen off track with your resolutions, make sure you set manageable, small goals and focus on building healthy habits into your routine in ways that set yourself up for easy wins!
-Remember, all of this takes time but as long as you have gone through the goal-setting tips I spoke about in the last blog as well as the tips on habit-building in this blog then you will be back on track in no time!
+If you feel like you have fallen off track with reaching your goals, make sure you set manageable, small goals.
+Focus on building healthy habits into your routine in ways that set yourself up for easy wins!
+Remember, all of this takes time, but as long as you combine robust SMART goals with little-wins and habit building, then you will be on track in no time!
 But most importantly, make it an enjoyable process.